 Will there be private fundraising too?
 Yes, the Tilton Fund has embarked on a capital campaign.
 To date, $760,000 has been raised toward the campaign’s $2 million goal.
 These funds will further offset the cost of the project to Deerfield’s taxpayers.

 How can I help?
-If you are interested in supporting the capital campaign, please contact Candace bradbury-Carlin, Library Director or Nancy Maynard, Chair of the Tilton Fund, to set up a meeting to discuss the donation process.
-Please keep in mind that a capital campaign donation is a major gift.
+If you are interested in supporting the capital campaign, please email us at firstname.lastname@example.org, and the library director or someone from the Tilton Fund will contact you.
+Please keep in mind that a capital campaign donation is a gift toward this building project only.
 It is different from a donation to the Friends which supports library programs or the Tilton Fund Annual Appeal which supports the annual operating budget.
 NOTE: When donating to the Capital Campaign through the Tilton Fund PayPal account, please note in the “special instructions” box that this is for the capital campaign.
 Thank you!

 How will the Library educate the community on the project?
 We will continually update the community through email, a dedicated website, print materials and public presentations.